gammasoft71/xtd/docs/introduction.md

 # Programming languages

 There are currently several widely used programming languages.
 The following list is based on the [TIOBE](https://www.tiobe.com/tiobe-index) Programming Community Index.
-The numbers are from Jully 2020.
+The numbers are from July 2020.
 As we can see, [C++](c++.md) still belongs to the most popular programming languages in the world.

 | Position | Language      | Ratings |
 |----------|---------------|---------|